kriosmane/hive-os/README.md

 ```
 ## Initial Setup

+Before proceding visit this [link](https://the.hiveos.farm/login) to get your HiveOS Api access token

 #### Standalone
 The first​ step is to initialize the library.
 Once you do that, You'll get access to all the available API Methods to make requests to HiveOs.
 ```php